 - Opt out of Harris County’s SilverScript plan by the date listed in your letter.
 Please make sure you have creditable prescription drug coverage or you will be at risk of the Part D Late Enrollment Penalty from CMS.*

-If you have a Medicare Advantage only plan (with no prescription drug coverage) and choose to opt-out of Harris County’s SilverScript plan, you will need to switch to a Medicare Advantage Prescription Drug (MAPD) plan during the Medicare Advantage Open Enrollment Period (MAOEP), Jan.
+If you have a Medicare Advantage only plan (with no prescription drug coverage) and choose to opt-out of Harris County’s SilverScript plan, you need to switch to a Medicare Advantage Prescription Drug (MAPD) plan during the Medicare Advantage Open Enrollment Period (MAOEP), Jan.
 1-March 31, to ensure you have a prescription drug plan that provides creditable coverage.
 Please contact your individual MA plan’s carrier for your options.

 FAQ's